 Human Access Project

 Let’s face it, even if you wanted to swim in the Willamette River in downtown Portland today, how would you do it?
 There's no easy way to get into it.
 It’s like this: if you want birds to come into your yard you put up a bird feeder and plant trees to create a bird-friendly habitat.

 Human Access Project Mission

-Perhaps the major advocating success to date was working with the City of Portland to install "Swim at your own risk" signage at the Tom Mc Call Bowl.
+Our first major advocacy success was working with the City of Portland to install "Swim at your own risk" signs at the Tom McCall Bowl and Poet's Beach .